JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 The second way to access a `DataFrame` column is the `df[:, :col]` with the colon `:` as the row selector.
 This kind of access **does copy** the column `col`, so beware that it may produce unwanted allocations.

-As before, let's try out our two ways to access a column in the responses `DataFrame`:
+As before, let's try out these two ways to access a column in the responses `DataFrame`:

 ```jl
 s = """